ajagota7/irl_llms/src/enhanced_toxicity_evaluation/README.md

 cd src/enhanced_toxicity_evaluation

 # Start with the most basic test (recommended)
+python core_test.py

+# If that works, try the minimal test
 python minimal_test.py

-# If that works, try the basic test
+# Then try the basic test
 python basic_test.py

 # Then try the simple test